Do you like your cookies chewy? This is the best chewy cookies recipe ever!

 Around here, it’s all about the chewy cookies.
 During the holidays we enjoy Chewy Gingerbread Chocolate Chip Cookies.

-By far my MOST favourite cookie is Oatmeal Cranberry Cookies with white chocolate and pistachios.
+By far my favourite cookie is Oatmeal Cranberry Cookies with white chocolate and pistachios.

-I even prefer chewy granola bars over crunchy.
+I even prefer chewy granola bars over crunchy ones.

 How about no-bake cookies?
 These Chocolate Coconut Drop Cookies are a classic.
 Loved by kids and adults.
-Taste like a candy bar.
+It tastes like a candy bar.

 We even enjoy them on special occasions.
 I still remember making thick and chewy Peanut Butter Reverse Chocolate Cookies for Father’s Day one year.
 They were the hit of the party.